ASA Compliance Group Account migration & verification Since 2016

 Clear roles: you submit intake, we run execution end to end

-• 5,200+ cases handled
+• 5,200+ documented cases

-• 98% historical reinstatement rate (scoped)
+• 98% scoped historical reinstatement rate

 We support approved ownership paths and SIV alignment inside Amazon’s rules, not gray-market account sales, credential transfers, or storefront purchases outside what Seller Central can verify.